 How long is the course?

-The programme is 3 years fulltime.
+The programme is four years full-time.

 How many intakes per year?

 There is one intake per year.
 This usually begins in February.

 Can I study the course outside of Hamilton via distance learning?The Bachelor of Midwifery programme is a mixed delivery programme.
 This means you need to attend compulsory block courses in Hamilton, but for the other times, you will study online from where you live and attend scheduled Education Fridays in your regional hub.
 Educational Fridays are compulsory sessions held on Friday mornings, where a local hub tutor will be providing extra clinical teaching.
 This hub tutor will also organise your clinical placements, which will mostly happen in your area.

 Students can only sign up for hubs if they live in the catchment area of the regional hub location.
 This refers to areas in Tauranga, Rotorua, Whakatane, and Hastings (Hawkes Bay).
 Currently, Gisborne students need to travel to Hastings for Education Friday sessions but will be able to have most of their clinical placements in Gisborne.
 Tokoroa students belong to the Hamilton hub, as that is the catchment area for the WDHB.